khaledh/khaledh.github.io/docs/osdev/08-loading-the-kernel-p1.md

 - Use the `EfiSimpleFileSystemProtocol` and the kernel image path on the file system to get the `EfiFileProtocol` of the kernel file.
 - Use the `EfiFileProtocol` to get the `EfiFileInfo` of the kernel file, which contains the size of the file.
 - Use the Boot Services `AllocatePages` function to allocate enough pages, starting at address `0x100000` (1 MiB), to hold the kernel image.
+- Use `AllocatePages` to allocate a region for the kernel stack.
 - Use the `EfiFileProtocol` function to read the kernel image into memory.

 After reading the kernel into memory, and before jumping to it, we'll need to call the Boot Services `ExitBootServices` function to signal to the UEFI firmware that we're done with the Boot Services.
 To do so, we're required to also call the `GetMemoryMap` function to get the memory map, which contains a key that we'll pass to `ExitBootServices`.
 We'll also eventually pass this memory map to the kernel.
 So in addition to the plan above, we'll also: